RazeLighter777/the_accursed_tomb/README.md

 The player then rolls one dice.
 The player does damage equal do their roll multiplied by the number of weapons they possess (See weapons section).

-The player's HP is also multiplied by the number of armors they possess (See armor section).
+The player's maximum HP is also multiplied by the number of armors they possess (See armor section).

 When the monster is killed (HP <= 0), the monster card turns to a normal tile (a king)